-This memo describes Energy Trust's approach to complementary funding in our final proposed 2025 budget.
-In the context of Energy Trust's budget, complementary funding is defined as funds Energy Trust receives from contracts and grants, as opposed to funding from ratepayers of Oregon's investor-owned utilities through Energy Trust's agreement with the OPUC.
+This memo describes Energy Trust's approach to complementary funding in our draft 2025 budget.
+Complementary funding is defined as funds Energy Trust receives from contracts and grants, as opposed to funding from ratepayers of Oregon's investor-owned utilities through Energy Trust's agreement with the OPUC.
 Complementary funding helps us increase savings and generation, improve equitable access for customers and deliver greater value to ratepayers.
-Over the life of the contracts, complementary funding included in the final proposed 2025 budget will deliver an estimated 10 times return on ratepayer investment.
+Over the life of the contracts, complementary funding included in the draft 2025 budget will deliver an estimated 10 times return on ratepayer investment.

 The organization's budget includes more complementary funding in 2025 than it has in the past.
 Energy Trust has administered a few small complementary funding contracts for several years, but the number and magnitude of these contracts will increase in 2025.
-However, complementary funding remains a relatively small part of our funding at less than 1.9% of overall budget revenue.
+However, complementary funding remains a relatively small part of our funding at less than 3% of overall budget revenue.
 (This memo focuses on a subset of contracts and grants; it excludes contracts for delivering services to NW Natural customers in Washington and serving transport customers of NW Natural and Avista because those are existing and established programs.)